 His exit gave more opportunities to young goalkeeper Joel Castro Pereira.
 Not many more, sure, but he did at least play 100 first-team minutes under Mourinho.

 Powell, of ‘subbed on for Juan Mata’ fame, is another whose time was more or less up before Mourinho arrived.
-He was never likely to earn a new deal but rebuilt his career with Wigan Athletic after his United release before joining Stoke City over the summer.
+He was never likely to earn a new deal but rebuilt his career with Wigan Athletic after his United release before joining Stoke City in the summer of 2019.

 LvG substituted Mata for Nick Powell.
 Nick fucking Powell for Mata in an important tie. https://t.co/A04my1sal0